erikarthur/P2_Tournament/README.md

 # P2_Tournament
 Full Stack Nano Degree - Tournament Project

+Runs a swiss pair style tournament.
+This code supports:
+* non power of 2 participants - you can do whatever number GREATER than 1.
+* non-even numbers of participants so in an odd number case, one use will get a BYE in each round.

+**Note:  If you deviate too far from a power of 2 then you are not guanranteed a non-tie when running log(players, 2) rounds.
+This would happen most frequently for numbers of players just beyond a power of 2.
+In that case you should examine the output of **playerStandings()** and run additional rounds if you want to get a single winner.
+You will not experience this use case if you restrict yourself to numbers of players that are a power of 2.

 ##Getting Started
 ---
 Getting started on this project is a little involved because of the setting up the vagrant vm and the postgresql database.